daurnimator/lua-psl/index.md

 Returns the number of public suffixes as an integer.

+When the count is unknown, returns `nil`.

 ### `psl:suffix_exception_count()` <!-- --> {#psl:suffix_exception_count}

 Returns the number of public suffix exceptions as an integer.

+When the count is unknown, returns `nil`.

 ### `psl:suffix_wildcard_count()` <!-- --> {#psl:suffix_wildcard_count}

 Returns the number of public suffix wild-cards as an integer.

+When the count is unknown, returns `nil`.

 Note: This function will not exist if lua-psl is compiled against libpsl 0.10 or earlier.